BurnOutTrader/tick-trader/README.md

 The engine can place live orders and is intended strictly for testing and evaluation.
 Do not use in production.

 - Strategy Engine switched to a static layout, both live and backtest require testing, possibly features are now broken.
+- After some small updates, the next objective is to refactor down the backtest feeder.
 - Surface EngineHandle helpers via top‑level exports
 - Move non-strategy functions and objects into features
 - Warm up consolidators from live data plus the historical catalog